 What Is Rimadyl?

-Rimadyl is one of the brand names for the veterinary drug carprofen.
+Rimadyl is a brand name for the generic veterinary equivalent drug carprofen.
 Carprofen belongs to a group of drugs called NSAIDs, or nonsteroidal anti-inflammatory drugs.
-These drugs act to reduce inflammation with fewer negative side effects than steroids, making them more suitable than steroids for long-term use.
+These drugs act to reduce inflammation in dogs with fewer negative side effects than steroids, making them more suitable than steroids for long-term use.

-Carprofen is safer for use in dogs than human NSAIDs such as ibuprofen, naproxen, or aspirin, which is why it is one of the more commonly prescribed veterinary canine painkillers.
-This is also why it is never a good idea to treat your dog with pills from your own medicine cabinet, as many human medications can have serious consequences for dogs.
+Carprofen for dogs is safer for use than human NSAIDs such as ibuprofen, naproxen, or aspirin, which is why it is one of the more commonly prescribed veterinary canine painkillers.
+This is also why it is never a good idea to treat your dog with medications from your own medicine cabinet, as many human medications can be poisonous for dogs.

 - As part of a chronic pain management strategy for dogs with osteoarthritis